National Security Organization: 1976–1979

-1979 – 1983
+Second Republic (1979-1983)

+Transition to civilian rule

-Keeping to its promise, the military junta headed by Gen. Olusegun Obasanjo conducted elections and power was handed over to a civilian administration headed by Alhaji Shehu Shagari on 1 October 1979.
-After the handing over, all military officers who had served under the previous military regime retired voluntarily from the military; the new government then appointed Alhaji Umaru Shinkafi a former commissioner of police in Oyo state, as the new director general of the NSO.
+Keeping to its promise, the military junta headed by General Olusegun Obasanjo conducted elections and power was handed over to a civilian administration headed by Shehu Shagari on 1 October 1979.
+After the handing over, all military officers who had served under the previous military regime retired voluntarily from the military; the new government then appointed Umaru Shinkafi a former commissioner of police in Oyo state, as the new director general of the NSO.

 The Shinkafi-led NSO had the difficult task of transitioning from a military era secret police organisation to an organisation that functioned in a democracy and which also respected the constitution.
 During the second republic, there was a reduction in the number of human rights abuses committed by the NSO, though their overall human rights record still remained poor.
 Political parties and opposition groups complained of harassment by the NSO, particularly the Unity Party of Nigeria (UPN) headed by Chief Obafemi Awolowo – a keen rival of the party in power, the National Party of Nigeria (NPN) – was constantly hounded by the NSO.
 Shinkafi explained these accusations in an interview; "Before the military intervention we had the UPN, headed by Chief Obafemi Awolowo.
 We had the GNPP and the opposition parties.
-The ruling party at the centre was, of course, the National Party of Nigeria (NPN), headed by Alhaji Shehu Shagari.
+The ruling party at the centre was, of course, the National Party of Nigeria (NPN), headed by Shehu Shagari.
 It was feared that the operations of the NSO were slanted against the opposition parties, particularly the UPN.
 For this reason, people in the opposition parties tended to be afraid of the NSO and they looked at it as a terror organisation".